Doha Corniche: Events and festivals

 Several religious holidays are publicly celebrated at the Corniche.
 The inaugural Eid Al-Fitr Festival, organized by Qatar Tourism, was launched on 4 May 2022 and lasted for three days.
 Celebrations were held on the Corniche and featured performances from Qatari and Arab musicians.
 It is estimated that about 10,000 to 15,000 spectators attended the festivities each day.

 Civic holidays such as the main parade of the annual Qatar National Day Parade take place on the Corniche.
 Visits from foreign diplomats also take place on the Corniche, with traffic being restricted during such events.

-Celebrations of major sports events such as the 2006 Asian Games often take place on the Corniche.
+Celebrations of major sporting events such as the 2006 Asian Games often take place on the Corniche.
 The marathon, walking and cycling events of the 2006 Asian Games also took place here.
-During the 2022 FIFA World Cup hosted in Qatar, the Corniche was transformed into a venue for live performances.
+During the 2022 FIFA World Cup hosted in Qatar, the Corniche was converted into a venue for live performances.
 To ensure pedestrian safety, vehicle access to the Corniche area was restricted.
-As part of the Doha Corniche Development Project, intended to prepare the city for World Cup festivities, the road system was upgraded, and the waterfront was adorned with 1,440 palm frond-shaped lighting poles, representing Qatari heritage.
-Pedestrian underpasses and plazas were constructed to facilitate movement, and four spaces for open-air art exhibitions were designated.
+As part of the Doha Corniche Development Project, intended to prepare the city for the World Cup, the road system was upgraded, and the waterfront was fitted with 1,440 palm frond-shaped lighting poles.
+Furthermore, pedestrian underpasses and plazas were constructed and four spaces for open-air art exhibitions were designated.

-Significant landscaping efforts were undertaken for the World Cup, with over 137,000 square meters of new green areas being planted, including 940 trees and 920 palm trees.
-Three dhow boat docks were completed at Al Bidda Park, Al Dafna Park, and Sheraton Park, using sustainable materials suitable for water and land conditions.
+Significant landscaping efforts were also undertaken for the World Cup, with over 137000 sqm of new green areas being planted, including 940 trees and 920 palm trees.
+Three dhow boat docks were completed at Al Bidda Park, Al Dafna Park, and Sheraton Park.
 Dhow tours were offered to tourists from these docks.
-The Corniche also hosted numerous entertainment and cultural activities during the World Cup, including giant display screens for live match broadcasts, fan zones, musical festivals, cultural events, and international street fairs.
+The Corniche also hosted numerous activities during the World Cup, including giant display screens for live match broadcasts, fan zones, musical festivals, cultural events, and international street fairs.
 Al Bidda Park was the site of the FIFA Fan Festival, featuring match broadcasts, performances, and cultural activities.